russelldavis/StopAutoplay/README.md

-Stop Autoplay for Youtube™ Extended
+Stop Autoplay for Youtube™
 ===================

 Eases your YouTube™ experience.
 Stops autoplay.
-Starts the video when you're ready for it.
+This is the non-extended version, it doesn't start videos automatically.

-Get it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/stop-autoplay-for-youtube/nilnpbhnhmmjioijfgilcohbknkgfmpa).
+Get it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/stop-autoplay-for-youtube/figkapeodjhdgnpiamleongcmecfjccb).

-If you're looking for the "Stop Autoplay for Youtube™" branch (-> the one without "Extended" features), click [here](https://github.com/kurtextrem/StopAutoplay/tree/non-extended).